All Episodes

 And taking risks are making a movie like this.

-They figured out rather than making uh content that unites families so everyone watches the same thing at the same time, like Dukes of Hazard, like the Hulk.
+Hollywood is against movies like this because Hollywood figured out, oh, maybe 15, 20 years ago, they figured out rather than making content that unites families so everyone watches the same thing at the same time, like Dukes of Hazard, like The Hulk, like Little House on the Prairie.

-It's called Christmas Comes to Willow Creek 30 years ago.
+It's called Christmas Comes to Willow Creek.

 But Hollywood figured out how to take that whole model and divide families.